How to stop a loop in Python

 4

-When a loop is inside a function, the return statement offers a powerful way to exit.
-It doesn't just stop the loop—it terminates the entire function immediately.
+When a loop runs inside a function, using the return statement is another way to stop it.
+Unlike break, which only exits the loop, return exits the entire function immediately.

 Advanced methods for loop termination

-Moving beyond basic statements, you can achieve more granular control with advanced methods like exceptions, the itertools module, and the loop's else clause.
+Beyond simple break and continue statements, you can control loops with advanced patterns using exceptions, itertools, and the loop's else clause.

 Breaking out of loops with exceptions